Instagram/MonkeyType/doc/configuration.rst

   .. method:: trace_store() -> CallTraceStore

-    Should return the :class:`~monkeytype.db.base.CallTraceStore` subclass you
-    want to use to store your call traces.
+    Return the :class:`~monkeytype.db.base.CallTraceStore` subclass you want to use to store your call traces.

     This is the one method you must override if you subclass the empty ``Config``.

   .. method:: trace_logger() -> CallTraceLogger

-    Should return the :class:`~monkeytype.tracing.CallTraceLogger` subclass you
+    Return the :class:`~monkeytype.tracing.CallTraceLogger` subclass you want
-    want to use to log your call traces.
+    to use to log your call traces.

     If you don't override, this returns an instance of :class:`~monkeytype.db.base.CallTraceStoreLogger` initialized with your